Matt-KozLowskiB/Projects/SQL/SQL-Library-Project/README.md

 of the Tech Academy were presented with as part of the curriculum.
-It required the creation of a database with a number of Tables, each used to track different pieces of information.
+It required the creation of a database with a number of Tables(See 'CreatLib&Tables.sql'), each used to track different pieces of information.
 Examples included
 Tables to track books, User Library Card
 Data, User Personal Data, User history,